How to create a ticket?

 Advanced options when creating a new ticket

-- Click the Assign icon (person icon on the toolbar) to assign the ticket to another Replypad user.
+Click the Assign button to assign the ticket to another Replypad user.
 By default when you create a ticket it is assigned to you, unless you select another user from the Assign pull-down menu.

 New ticket notifications